Mending: An Ancient Craft for Modern Times

 “We can use cloth and making to ask questions, to query through art, craft, and activism,” explains Rose Sinclair, design education lecturer at Goldsmiths, University of London.
 “But we also need to review what it means to value cloth.
 What it means to value it politically, to understand its place as a global product, how it can be used to raise debate, how it is used as a political construct.”

 The U.S. alone generates nearly 17 million tons of municipal textile waste annually, nearly 10 times what it was in 1960.
 “I don’t know if we’re at the apex or not,” says Greer, of fast-fashion production.
 “It always feels like we’re at the apex and then it gets worse.”

 Even within the fast-fashion ecosystem, Greer believes we can still make conscious choices.
 “I also buy clothes at Target… but I made a bargain with myself, too, like, do I want to wear this for years?
 I feel like, ‘Okay, I’m taking you into my closet, so I’m going to take care of you.’”

-This, essentially, is the ethos that my mother handed down to me, not as a form of protest, but as a way to cherish treasured garments and steward resources.
+This is essentially the same ethos that my mother handed down to me: using mending as a way to cherish treasured garments and steward resources.
 Within this context, my mending and making skills are serving me well, knitting the values of my past to a more sustainable future.

-A Few Mending Resources:
+A Few Mending Resources

-- Katrina Rodabaugh’s book, Mending Matters (2018), teaches basic visible mending on denim (a textile with a massive carbon footprint), borrowing techniques and aesthetics from Japanese boro patchwork and sashiko sewing traditions.
+- “Mending Matters” (Abrams Books, 2018), teaches basic, visible mending on denim (a textile with a massive carbon footprint), borrowing techniques and aesthetics from Japanese boro patchwork and sashiko sewing traditions.